VISA REGIME

 For holders of diplomatic and official passports:

-Visa is not required for a stay of up to 90 days in the period of six months
+A visa is not required for stays of up to 90 days in a 180-day period

 For holders of national passports and other travel documents:

-Visa is not required for a stay of up to 90 days in the period of six months *
+A visa is not required for stays of up to 90 days in a 180-day period

 ENTERING AND LEAVING THE COUNTRY